Version 1.1

 Following the onboarding stage described above, the Service Architecture Document shall be submitted by the Project Manager of the Contracting Authority to be reviewed by the Digital Services Factory (DSF) Team.
 A formal response by DSF shall be communicated back to all involved parties with an initial draft of a Service Delivery Roadmap.

 A kick-off meeting between the DSF Team and the Service Delivery Team shall be arranged by the Project Manager of the Contracting Authority, to officially initiate the project.
-Any issues, problems and clarifications will be discussed to bring all involved parties aligned with the goals.
+Any issues, problems and clarifications will be discussed to align all involved parties with the goals.
 An agile project management approach shall be used with sprint goals defined.
 Members from both teams, the DSF Team and Service Delivery Team shall participate as needed in agreed meetings to resolve possible issues.

 Service Workflow Process